caseyhenderson/caseyhenderson.github.io/about.markdown

 permalink: /about/
 ---

-My name is Casey Henderson, and I'm currently studying Computer Science at Sheffield Hallam University.
+Hi, I'm Casey!
+I'm currently studying Computer Science at Sheffield Hallam University.
 I've been programming since I was 13, when I first learned to code using Python.
+My passion is in making technology more accessible, more friendly, and also more enjoyable.
+To that end, I've found myself using all manner of programming languages, although I always seem to come back to Swift and developing for Apple devices.

-Since then, I've used many more languages, created a lot more stuff, and still need to search most things on Google.
-Most recently, I've been involved in C++, Java and Swift projects, and am currently in the process of completing an app using the SwiftUI framework.
-You can see all of my projects (or at least the ones that I remember to upload properly) on my[GitHub](https://github.com/caseyhenderson).
+Most recently, I've been involved in C++ and Java alongside my Swift projects, and am currently in the process of completing an app using the SwiftUI framework.
+You can see all of my projects (or at least the ones that I remember to upload properly) on my [GitHub](https://github.com/caseyhenderson).

-Feel free to also get in touch if you have any questions, or want to collab.
-I'm open to any kind of programming work, and am also seeking an industrial placement for 2021-22.
+Feel free to get in touch - I'm on Twitter @caseyh08, and for any more formal queries (work, industrial placements, collab) send me an email at caseyhenderson13@gmail.com.

+'We used to dream about this stuff.
+Now we get to build it.
+It's pretty great.' - Steve Jobs, 2004